 Oxford has a proud sporting history.
 Oxford University alumni have won 160 Olympic medals to date, and include the first person to win gold in both summer and winter Olympics (boxing and bobsleigh respectively!).
 In addition, the first ever rugby club was founded here and the 4 minute mile barrier was broken at the Iffley Road athletics track.

 Here we present a list of places to sport, and groups to join, whether you're aiming for that 161st medal, or just want a quick game of tennis at the weekend.
-(If you're looking for a nice spot for an outdoors kickabout, or somewhere to throw a frisbee, try our Parks and Open Spaces page.
+(If you're looking for a nice spot for an outdoors kickabout, or somewhere to throw a frisbee, try our Parks and Open Spaces page.)